The Saga of the Franklin

 The Saga of the Franklin (1945) is a 16-mm Kodachrome color documentary film produced about the aircraft carrier USS Franklin, nicknamed "Big Ben", one of 24 Essex-class aircraft carriers built during World War II.
 The aircraft carrier was hit by a Japanese dive bomber on March 19, 1945.
 The USS Franklin was the most heavily damaged carrier in World War II to survive an attack.

 Synopsis

 The film traces the operational history of the USS Franklin before focusing on her final mission in 1945.
 After repair and refitting at Naval Air Station Alameda, California, after an earlier Kamikaze attack, she set out to sea and combat in the South China Sea near Honshu.
-On March 19, 1945, a single Yokosuka D4Y "Judy" dive bomber or Aichi D3A "Val" bombed the carrier.
+On March 19, 1945, a single Yokosuka D4Y "Judy" dive bomber bombed the carrier.
 Some of the most harrowing footage in the film shows the aftermath of the Japanese bombing, when ammunition dumps aboard the carrier caught fire and began to explode.